 Covering 16 square miles on the western coast of Portugal, Porto is a popular tourist destination, due to the variety of attractions it is capable of providing.
-From beaches and wine tours to historic buildings and museums, it’s a city that has a little bit of everything to offer.
+From beaches and wine tours to historic buildings and museums, it’s a small, walkable European city that has a little bit of everything to offer.

-Where to Stay in Porto Map
+Where to stay in Porto first time?